curl/curl/docs/cmdline-opts/write-out.md

 used prior to the *%output{}* instruction.
 Use *%output{\>\>name}* to append data to an existing file.

-**NOTE:**
+This output is done independently of if the file transfer was successful or not.

+If the specified action or output specified with this option fails in any way, it will not make curl return a (different) error.

-In Windows the %-symbol is a special symbol used to expand environment variables.
-In batch files all occurrences of % must be doubled when using this option to properly escape.
+**NOTE:** On Windows, the %-symbol is a special symbol used to expand environment variables.
+In batch files, all occurrences of % must be doubled when using this option to properly escape.
 If this option is used at the command prompt then the % cannot be escaped and unintended expansion is possible.

 The variables available are: